The Shift in HVAC Refrigerant Standards for a Greener Future

 The short answer is no. Refrigerants operate at different pressures, and the components of your air conditioning or heat pump system will not be calibrated to use a different type of refrigerant.
 In other words, even if you figured out a way to adjust your equipment to handle different refrigerants, the cost would likely approach the price of a new system — not to mention any and all warranties you once had on your air conditioner, would now be null and void.

-The best option if your current air conditioner seems to be working fine is to sign up for a maintenance plan to ensure you get the most years possible out of your current system, avoiding a replacement.
-At SS&B Heating & Cooling our maintenance plan start as low as $19.92 per month.
-You receive air conditioning maintenance visit every season (and one for the heater season), priority scheduling, changing of filters, 10% preferred pricing on repairs, and more!
+The best option, if your current air conditioner seems to be working fine is to sign up for a maintenance plan to ensure you get the most years possible out of your current system, avoiding a replacement.
+At SS&B Heating & Cooling our maintenance plan starts as low as $19.92 per month.
+You receive an air conditioning maintenance visit summer season (and one for the heater season), priority scheduling, changing of filters, 10% preferred pricing on repairs, and more!
 See what service means to us here.